Standing Orders & Financial Regulations

 Financial Statements (Accounts)

 The Town Council produces detailed Financial Statements on an annual basis.
 These are approved at a meeting of the Full Council and used as a basis for the Annual Return submitted to the Council’s external auditors.
-Statement of Account year ended 31 March 2019 Statement of Account year ended 31 March 2020 , Statement of Account year ended 31st March 2021.
-The Council’s external auditor PKF-Littlejohn LLP, completed the the annual audit in 28 August 2020
+Statement of Account year ended 31 March 2019 , Statement of Account year ended 31 March 2020 , Statement of Account year ended 31st March 2021.
+The Council’s external auditor PKF-Littlejohn LLP, completed the the annual audit on 4th September 2021.

 The Town Council procures Goods and Services in accordance with its Financial Regulations.
 Please refer to the policies section of this webiste.